ar-bansal/dsc-210-project_image-compression/README.md

 # Instructions for running the project:
 ## Option 1: Docker
-1. Copy the following code into a `Dockerfile`:
+1. Download the `Dockerfile`, or copy the following code into a `Dockerfile` (no need to clone the repository):
 ```
 # Start with the Miniconda3 base image
 FROM continuumio/miniconda3